hari36135/Regov-serverless-batch/README.md

 This design encapsulates our solution, ensuring efficient batch processing as per our requirements.
 Let me know if you need further clarification or details!

-### What can be improved in this solution:
+### What can be improved in my solution:

-1. **Streamline the IAM role to least privilege:**
-   - Review the permissions granted to the IAM role and ensure that it follows the principle of least privilege.
-Remove any unnecessary permissions to minimize the risk of unauthorized access.

-2. **Ensure Application uses IAM role (Current app is using hardcoded credentials):**
+1. **Ensure Application uses IAM role (Current app is using hardcoded credentials):**
    - Update the application code to utilize IAM roles for accessing AWS services instead of hardcoded credentials.
-This enhances security and simplifies credential management by leveraging AWS Identity and Access Management (IAM) features.
+This enhances security and simplifies credential management by leveraging AWS Identity and Access Management (IAM) features. (due to insufficient time unable to modify the app behavior)

 ## Directory Structure